mitrefccace/iam/README.md

 1. run create_users.sh
 1. at that point, the opendj database should be created and you can stop the container and restart it with any port you want.

+## Final Note

+Some installation scripts require updating to include your server FQDNs and IP addresses.
+See the comments included in those scripts.